dailocvu/about/README.md

 # About Me - My Portfolio Website

-A website for showing something about myself and all my projects, using:
+A website for introduce about myself and all my projects, using:

 - ReactJS for building components/structure
 - TailwindCSS for styling and responsive